Do Clutch Cards Run Group Case Breaks?

 Again, check the value of your cards at Sortsof just to be sure.

-Why can't I find Michael Jordan or Lebron James autographs?
+Why can't I find Michael Jordan, Lebron James, or Ben Simmons autographs?

 Panini is the only producer of cards that has the rights to the NBA, and therefore all of its current players.
 For this reason, they can produce cards of all current players, including jersey/patch cards.
-They can't force anyone to sign their product though, and Lebron James has an exclusive agreement with Upper Deck so cannot sign a Panini product.
+They can't force anyone to sign their product though, Ben Simmons and Lebron James have an exclusive agreement with Upper Deck so cannot sign a Panini product.

 Michael Jordan also has an exclusive agreement with Upper Deck, so also can only sign Upper Deck product.